BAAL-NF/baal-nf/doc/Design.md

 We have introduced a `clusterType` argument to `getASB`, allowing the end user to choose what type of cluster to utilise in an agnostic manner.
 It defaults to `PSOCK`.
 Available cluster types are any that work with `parallel::makeCluster`, i.e. `PSOCK`, `FORK`, and any other type that can be passed to `snow`.
-See [the parallel docs](https://www.rdocumentation.org/packages/parallel/versions/3.6.2/topics/makeCluster) for further details.
+See [the R parallel docs](https://www.rdocumentation.org/packages/parallel/versions/3.6.2/topics/makeCluster) for further details.

 ### Cluster worker log